Applications for Cycle 5 are now open.Apply Here

-Once the application process is open, you will have access to our online application form, where you will be required to answer a set of questions detailing the initiative.
+Access to our online application form where you will be required to answer a set of questions detailing the initiative can be found on the Apply Here link above.
 The application also requires a 90 second video and detailed financial information (details within application form).

-Before applying, please check that your initiative fits one of our funding priorities; Quality Education, Local Economic Development and Employment or Community Development.
+Before applying, please check that your initiative fits one of our funding priorities; Education programmes (formal and informal), Local economic development and employment initiatives, community development or other initiatives that create equal opportunities.
 Please ensure that you have all required information before you begin; budget breakdown, business plan and so on.

-For further inquiries regarding Si3 and the application process, please check the FAQ’s or contact us at firstname.lastname@example.org , 03-6965244 Etx.
-4
+For further inquiries regarding Si3 and the application process, please check the FAQ’s or contact us at on 03 696 5244 ext.1